Sewer repair not working

 Plumbing

-The answer to 'sewer repair not working' is that there can be several common causes, including a blockage in the sewer line, a broken or cracked pipe, tree root intrusion, or a problem with the septic system.
-Symptoms may include slow draining sinks and tubs, gurgling noises, or sewage backups.
+The answer to 'sewer repair not working' is that there are several common causes, including a blocked or collapsed sewer line, tree root intrusion, improper repairs, or ongoing issues with the original sewer system.
+Symptoms may include slow draining sinks, gurgling sounds, and sewage backups.

 Step-by-Step Guide